HorvathDavid/jsqrcode/README.md

 # For performace tuning
 - please check the "scan()" function in QR.js and set the timeOuts.
 Default 500 ms.
-- play with the constraints, now is looks like below
+- play with the constraints, now it looks like below

 ```javascript
 var constraints = {